 These three axes are connected to each other in the book, and describe the Andorra of our days.
 The starting point are the times of Charlemagne, more than 1,000 years ago.
 The Pater Europae (“Father of Europe”) is regarded as the founder of Andorra – according to legend at least.
 The Andorran hymn is devoted to him.

 Whatever the role was, that this historical ruler played in the history of the country, the simple subsistence of Andorra as an independent state is remarkable.
 Despite being located between two overpowering neighbors, it has been able to survive unscathed through the centuries.
 Andorra is an extraordinarily attractive destination thanks to its cultural and natural heritage of the first magnitude – with its unique romanesque architecture, its exquisite gastronomy and not least its landscape and people.
 To explore Andorra is a pleasure!

 At this point I would like to thank Faber Andorra for the precious support during the documentation process.
-This scholarship program, which is operated by the Andorran government and Institut Ramon Llull offers artists and scientists from all over the world lodging at no charge for research stays.
+This scholarship program, which is operated by the Ministry of Culture of the Andorran government and Institut Ramon Llull offers artists and scientists from all over the world lodging at no charge for research stays.
 This way, one can focus entirely on their project – in my case: Interviews and on-site research.
 Moltes gràcies — Thank you very much!

-“Andorra – Ein Land inmitten der Pyrenäen” is expected to come out in late 2021.
+“Andorra – Ein Land inmitten der Pyrenäen” is expected to come out in 2023.